Updated September 10, 2020

-- Having greeters at the entrances of our medical centers to welcome and prescreen everyone who enters.
-This will enable us to immediately care for those whom we believe may have COVID-19 before they encounter other patients in the center.
+- Have greeters at the entrances of our medical centers to welcome and prescreen everyone who enters.
+This will enable us to immediately care for those we believe may have COVID-19 before they encounter other patients in the center.

-- Equipping our physicians, nurses, and health care staff with the appropriate safety gear to protect themselves and members.
+- Equip our physicians, nurses, and health care staff with the appropriate safety gear to protect themselves and members.

-- Having hand sanitizing stations throughout each medical center.
+- Have placed hand sanitizing stations throughout each medical center.
 As always, our doctors, nurses, and other medical staff sanitize or wash their hands before and after interacting with patients.

-- Enhancing cleaning procedures to disinfect our facilities and prevent the spread of COVID-19.
+- Continually clean and disinfect all surfaces to prevent the spread of COVID-19.

-- Erecting physical barriers — bio-shields — when six feet of space between members/visitors is not possible, such as in the pharmacy and reception areas.
+- Built physical barriers — Plexiglas bio-shields — when six feet of space between patients is not possible.

 Our priority is making sure that you get the care you need while staying safe when you return for services in our medical centers.
 For more information on our approach to COVID-19, visit kp.org/coronavirus.